gebes/there/.github/README.md

 func GlobalMiddleware(request there.Request, next there.Response) there.Response {
    // Check the request content-type if request.Headers.GetDefault(there.RequestHeaderContentType, "") != there.ContentTypeApplicationJson {
-      return there.Error(there.StatusUnsupportedMediaType, "Header " + there.RequestHeaderContentType + " is not " + there.ContentTypeApplicationJson)
+      return there.Error(status.UnsupportedMediaType, "Header " + there.RequestHeaderContentType + " is not " + there.ContentTypeApplicationJson)
    }

    return next // Everything is fine until here, continue